zworkb/indi_arduino_cap/README.md

 * Some files have additional lisence information, see file headers.

 ### Installing dependencies

+If you are using a complete astro distro like astroberry, stellarmate or AstroArch, all kstars and INDI stuff is preinstalled, so that you probably only have to install header files so that you can compile the driver.

+Otherwise you have to install all stuff depending on your operating system.
+Generally you need the following software components:

 1. **INDILib, and it's dependencies**
     * To build libindi from source [see instructions on indilib.org](http://www.indilib.org/forum/general/210-howto-building-latest-libindi-ekos.html "Link to build libindi")